Optimal Lower Bound on Eigenvector Overlaps for non-Hermitian Random Matrices: Proof of the main results

-where the supremum is taken over the bulk as given in Definition \ref{def:bulknonherm}.
-Here we used that $F$ is regular in the sense of \eqref{eq:reg A1A2}; this immediately follows from the fact that $F$ is (block) off--diagonal and $\Im M(\ii\eta)$ is (block) diagonal (see Lemma \ref{lem:MDE}).
+where the supremum is taken over the bulk as given in Definition \ref{def:bulknonherm}. {The fact that \eqref{eq:bsup} holds for the supremum over the $z$'s with very high probability follows by a standard grid argument together with the Lipschitz continuity of $z\mapsto \Im G^z$.} Here we used that $F$ is regular in the sense of \eqref{eq:reg A1A2}; this immediately follows from the fact that $F$ is (block) off--diagonal and $\Im M(\ii\eta)$ is (block) diagonal (see Lemma \ref{lem:MDE}).
 We now want to show that if we choose $z=\mu_i$ to be a bulk eigenvalue of $X+\Lambda$ the upper bound \eqref{eq:bsup} implies a lower bound on $\mathcal{O}_{ii}$.
 To make the notation simpler, from now on we denote $\mu=\mu_i$.

 Consider the non-Hermitian left/right--eigenvectors $ \boldsymbol{l}, \boldsymbol{r}$, with corresponding eigenvalue $\mu$, defined as in \eqref{eq:leftrightev} and set

 Clearly $\mathcal{P}$ is a rank two orthogonal projection whose range lies in the kernel of $H^\mu$, recalling that up to scalar multiples the non-Hermitian eigenvectors $\overline{\boldsymbol{l}}, \boldsymbol{r}$ coincide with some singular vectors ${\bm u}, {\bm v}$ of $X+\Lambda-\mu$, respectively, forming an eigenvector ${\bm w} = ({\bm u}, {\bm v})$ in the kernel of $H^\mu$.
 Note that $\mathrm{Ker}(H^\mu)$ has dimension two if $\mu$ is a simple eigenvalue, but in general the multiplicity of $\mu$ and the multiplicity of $\lambda_1^\mu=0$ may differ.
 Let $\mathcal{Q}$ be the orthogonal projection onto the kernel of $H^\mu$, then $\mathcal{P}\le \mathcal{Q}$.
 Then, almost surely, by spectral decomposition (and by the spectral symmetry of $H^\mu$)